Skip to main content Stan Consulting LLC · Marketing Atlas · Case File · Google Ads · The Conversion Goal That Counted Add-to-Carts as Sales

 05 Section 05 · The decomposition The decomposition.

-The decomposition reads in three layers.
+The decomposition checks in three layers.
 The tracking-layer defect that produced the corrupted signal.
 The bidding-layer behaviour that locked it in.
-The reporting-layer distortion that made the corruption invisible to the operator.
+The tracking-layer distortion that made the corruption invisible to the operator.

 L1 Tracking and goal definition Source defect